jeremy-w/ayadn/README.md

 One thing I really recommend is to **fill in your username** in the `config.yml` file (without the "@").

-AyaDN will then be able to perform a lot better and faster (less API calls, more colors, etc).
+Ayadn will then be able to perform a lot better and faster (less API calls, more colors, etc).

 ### Configuration

-Unless you're planning on using [multiple accounts](https://github.com/ericdke/ayadn#running-multiple-accounts), you should then install the configuration file in the permanent AyaDN folder:
+Unless you're planning on using [multiple accounts](https://github.com/ericdke/ayadn#running-multiple-accounts), you should then install the configuration file in the permanent Ayadn folder:

 ```
 ayadn install config
 ```

-Now you may safely edit your preferences in `%USERDIR%/ayadn/data/config.yml` without losing anything when updating AyaDN.
+Now you may safely edit your preferences in `%USERDIR%/ayadn/data/config.yml` without losing anything when updating Ayadn.

 ### Skip specific posts